HPV Vaccines Can Save People’s Lives. Why Is Awareness, Access Still So Low?

 Sexual Stigma

-Besides cost, “there is also that taboo that [HPV] is a sexually transmitted infection,” remarks Saxena.
+Besides cost, “there is also that taboo that [HPV] is a sexually transmitted infection,” remarks Swati Saxena, Ph.D., an expert in public health, gender, and immunization.
 That HPV is transmitted through unprotected oral, vaginal, and anal sex makes cervical cancer seems like a provocative discourse.

 The stigma around women’s sexual health is rooted in the premise that a woman has a sexual identity.
 “People think that, does it lead to promiscuity?
 If I give this vaccine to my daughter, is it in a way giving her sort of a hint that she can become sexually active?
 It can mean all sorts of things,” explains Saxena.